We will be prepared to put health and safety protocols in place that match the current state of COVID-19 and the pandemic.

 Late Pick-up Fee

-Approximately a week before the start of each program we will send you an email with detailed information specific to your program.
-Please read this email carefully as it will contain information about pick-up and drop-off procedures, and other important details that may change from week to week.
+Approximately a week before the start of each program, you will receive an email from us through Active, our registration system, with detailed information specific to your program.
+Please read this email carefully as it will contain information about your child’s pod/cohort, pick-up and drop-off procedures, and other important details that may change from week to week.

 Registration remains open until two weeks before a program begins, or when it fills.
 If programs fill, there will be a waiting list that you will be placed on in chronological order when you attempt to register.
-If spots open we will contact whomever is next on the list.
+There is no cost to be placed on the waitlist.
+If spots open, or if we are able to open up an additional section of the program, we will contact whoever is next on the list.

 - No camper/student will be allowed to participate in Summer@IMSA who has any tuition outstanding.

-- No refunds will be made to a camper/student who, for disciplinary reasons, are asked to leave Summer@IMSA
+- No refunds will be made to a camper/student who, for disciplinary reasons, is asked to leave Summer@IMSA

 - Refunds and credits will not be issued for any partial or missed days